The LORD Appears Sounding The Trumpet

 and new wine the maidens.

-The two branches of the Greek Monarchies, Ptolemys to the south in Egypt and the Seleucids to the north in Syria often waged territorial battles against each other in Judah.
-At the same time Rome who was on the ascendancy had her eye on Egypt, the breadbasket of the Mediterranean.
+The two branches of the Greek Monarchies, the Ptolemys to the south in Egypt and the Seleucids to the north in Syria, often waged territorial battles against each other in Judah.
+At the same time, Rome, which was on the ascendancy, had its eye on Egypt, the breadbasket of the Mediterranean.

-After setting off south for battle with the Ptolemys, Antiochus was warned not to war against Egypt by Rome.
-He turned his army and set off back north.
-On his way he came to Judah from the south.
-Antiochus planned to turn the Jews away from the LORD.
-To completely Hellenize them.
+After setting off south for battle with the Ptolemys.
+Antiochus was stopped by the Roman ambassador and warned against going to war with Egypt.
+Not wanting conflict with Rome, he turned his army around and set off north.
+On his way, he came to Judah from the south.
+The Jews had back Egypt, and in retaliation for this disloyalty, Antiochus planned to completely Hellenize the Jews.
 All Temple services and the observance of Sabbath and the feast days were prohibited.
-In zealousness this Seleucid King placed a statue of Jupiter Olympius in the Temple and sacrifices were made using pigs.
+Antiochus went so far as to place a statue of Jupiter Olympius in the Jerusalem Temple, and sacrifices were made using pigs.

-At this point God raised up Judas Maccabee who with his family lead a revolt against the Syrian Greeks.
+At this point, God raised Judas Maccabee, who, with his family, led a revolt against the Seleucids.

 For I have bent Judah as my bow;